geoschem/GCHP/docs/source/supplement/spack.rst

       echo "Loading $f"
       spack load $f
     done

+    # If you installed GCHP directly through Spack,comment out the above code after "Load Spackages"
+    # and uncomment the following line
+    #spack load gchp

     export MPI_ROOT=$(spack location -i mvapich2)

+    # These lines only needed for building ESMF outside of Spack
     export ESMF_COMPILER=gfortran #intel for intel compilers
     export ESMF_COMM=mvapich2

 You can also add other packages you've installed with Spack like ``emacs`` to the ``pkgs`` lists above.

 ESMF and your environment file
 ------------------------------

+The following gives some information on building ESMF separately from Spack and provides more environment file examples.

 You must load your environment file prior to building and running GCHP.